Laguna Lakeshore Expressway Dike: Proposed route

-The route alignment starts from Bicutan, Taguig connecting to the proposed C-6 Expressway Road Project.
-It traverses southwards passing the city boundaries of Taguig, Parañaque and Muntinlupa in the southern part of Metro Manila and then continues further south passing the cities of San Pedro, Biñan, Santa Rosa, Cabuyao, Calamba and ends up at Los Baños in Laguna, near its boundary with Bay.
+The route alignment starts from Lower Bicutan, Taguig, connecting to the proposed C-6 Expressway Road Project.
+It traverses southwards, passing the city boundaries of Taguig and Muntinlupa in the southern part of Metro Manila, and continues further south, passing the cities of San Pedro, Biñan, Santa Rosa, Cabuyao, Calamba and ends up at Los Baños in Laguna, near its boundary with Bay.